Pratham16112002/logseq/pages/Linked List.md

 	- __Points__
 		- We some how need access to the last pointer.
 		- Then  we can simply swap the links using a temporary pointer.
-		- We can solve this problem using recursion because
+		- We can solve this problem using recursion because recursion would give us the access to such swap scenario.
+		-